stayradiated/lightbox/README.md

 # lightbox

-The better way to watch tv
+> The better way to watch tv.